Syncano/syncano-node/docs/cookbook/web/database/geopoints.md

 - Latitude: -89 to 89
 - Longitude -179 to 179

->You can create coordinates with a 13 digit precision after decimal point.
+> You can create coordinates with a 13 digit precision after decimal point.

 That's it when it comes to creating Data Objects with GeoPoint fields.
 What you would probably like to know is how to make all those cool coordinate queries, so here it is.

-## Making GeoPoint queries
+#### Making GeoPoint queries

 There are two ways of filtering the results based on spacial coordinates.
-You can query if objects are `near` a given range or wether a geopoint data `exists` for a paricular key.
+You can query if objects are `near` a given range or wether a geopoint data `exists` for a particular key.

-### The `near` query
+##### The `near` query

 Making a near query will return all the objects that are within the given range.